noone234/learn-aws-bedrock/README.md

 Enter the AWS account that you just deployed this project to.

-In the S3 bucket that this service created, upload a recording of a conversation to the audio folder.
+In the S3 bucket that this service created, upload a recording of a conversation to the `audio` folder.
 Confirm that the file uses a supported audio format.

-This should result in:
+This should result in a:

-- a full transcript in the S3 bucket's transcripts folder
+- full `transcript`, in the S3 bucket's `transcripts` folder
-- a text summary
+- text summary, in a file named `results.txt`

 # Welcome to your CDK Python project!